All Products

 STRING

-• To make data tracking and troubleshooting easier, you can add a __rowkey__ STRING field when you create the MaxCompute table schema.
-DataHub automatically syncs the trace information for the data to this column.
-This helps with future data investigation.
+• To enable data tracking, add a __rowkey__ STRING field to the MaxCompute table schema.
+DataHub automatically writes trace information to this column.

 Confirm the TimestampUnit